 The Oxford dictionary defines a bailiff as “the agent of a landlord”.
-It is the opinion of Enforcement Bailiffs that you should always use a Bailiff, who are now called Certificated Enforcement Agents.
+It is the opinion of Quality Bailiffs that you should always use a Bailiff, who are now called Certificated Enforcement Agents.

 To achieve a Certificate the individual must prove to a judge they are qualified and experienced.
 They are then registered by the Ministry of Justice and answerable to a Judge.

 To execute landlords warrants to evict it follows that Certificated Enforcement Agents are the people with the most experience in dealing with possession of land and property, and are very aware of the laws and limits that govern their behaviour when dealing with trespassers and squatters.
 They also have training in doing risk assessments when visiting premises to execute warrants.

 Certificated Enforcement Agents, appointed by the Ministry of Justice and answerable to a Judge, hold professional indemnity insurance for evicting trespassers.